Avoid a Security Scare with IP Restrictions

-Recently, a salon client shared that her favorite thing about MINDBODY is that she can run reports while tucked in to bed in her pajamas at midnight.
-It’s true: The mobility and accessibility of MINDBODY is glorious.
+Recently, a salon client shared that her favorite thing about MINDBODY is that she can run reports while tucked into bed in her pajamas at midnight.
+It’s true; the mobility and accessibility of MINDBODY are glorious.
 Unfortunately, this convenience means that anyone else with a username and password-be it an assigned staff member, untrustworthy business partner or ex-employee-can access your site from their pajamas at midnight, too.
-To keep a tighter grip on who is accessing your sensitive data (e.g., your clients’ personal identifiable information, credit card information, marketing insights, etc.), you can implement IP restrictions.
+To keep a tighter grip on who is accessing your sensitive data (e.g., your clients’ personally identifiable information, credit card information, marketing insights, etc.), you can implement IP restrictions.

 What is an IP restriction?